eve-esa/data-scraping/README.md

 MINIO_URL="http://minio:9100"
 ```

-## Configuration
-The configuration file is located in the `config` folder and is named `config.json`.
-The configuration file contains the parameters
-to be used in the ETL pipeline.
-Each main key of the JSON file represents the configuration of a different scraper.
-The name of the key is the name of the scraper and the value is a dictionary containing the Pydantic model of the scraper configuration.
-For more examples, please take a look to the already implemented scrapers and their configurations.

-## Usage
-Run the following command to execute the ETL pipeline:
+Then, you can run the following command to execute the ETL pipeline:
 ```bash
 make up
 make run